HorizenOfficial/nodetracker/README.md

    1. Run the following command
       * node -v

-   - Suggested version is 10.x.x  (10.13.0 is latest) since it will have long term support.
-Node.js versions greater than this have not been tested but should work.
+   - Suggested version is 10.x.x since it will have long term support.
+Node.js versions greater than this have not been tested but may work.

     To update or change run:
       * sudo n lts